How to Install or Upgrade Planning Analytics for Excel (PAX/PAfE) Add-in v2.0.65+

 PAX/PAfE connects to the Planning Analytics Workspace (PAW) server (not the TM1 server).
 To do this it uses an Excel Add-in.

 There is a separate add-in for both 32- and 64-bit versions of Excel.
-Don’t worry if you choose the wrong version, it will not let you install the wrong version.
+If you get the wrong one it just won’t work.
+Please check your version of Excel prior to this process.

 There are new versions of the PAX/PAfE add-in released by IBM every month or so.
 You should have a recent, say within the last three months, version installed.